arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 	}
 	````

-1. Replace the value of the placeholder **[YOUR-WINDOWS-AZURE-SERVICE-URL]** with your Windows Azure published web site URL.
-You can check that value in the web site's dashboard.
+1. Replace the value of the placeholder **[YOUR-WINDOWS-AZURE-SERVICE-URL]** with your Windows Azure published Web site URL.
+You can check that value in the Web site's dashboard.

 	>**Note:** If you want to test the service locally, start the service project, check its URL and its port (e.g. http://localhost:3565/) and use that value.